 Pricing for excision procedures is complicated.
-We can usually provide a price estimate for your procedure, but in many cases the fee can only be finalised after pathology results are available.
+We can usually provide a price estimate for your procedure, but in some cases the fee can only be finalised after pathology results are available.

 An excision is a procedure where the doctor surgically removes some skin and then closes the defect (hole) using stitches.